pgeu/pgeu-system/docs/confreg/super_conference.md

 address is also used to send emails from.
 The server with the system installed on should preferably have DKIM set up for this domain.

+Notification address
+: Email address that notifications are sent to and from.
+This is internal notifications such as when registrations are happening.
+It is *not* used as the sender of any emails going to outside addresses.

 Conference URL
 :  URL to the conference homepage